Joatmon-21/De-Ramos-CMPE103/README.md

 > Apparently, using chars is similar to the function of ALT+NUM, or would refer the the unicode characters.
 This would make debugging a big hassle so the idea is scrapped.

 - Try adding documentation
 > It's a good thing to have so why not try?
-At least you can sleep tightly knowing you aren't affected by the memes mentioning no documentation on your code "¯\_(ツ)_/¯"
+At least you can sleep tightly knowing you aren't affected by the memes mentioning no documentation on your code :sassy_man: